robgie/BMP_2_Excel/README.md

 # BMP_2_Excel
+Silly thing to read bitmaps pixel wise and represent each pixel as a cell in excel...
+Not really good for anything.
-Simply paste this code into your workbook module in Excel...
+Simply paste this code into your workbook module in Excel.